nrbjerg/HN/README.md

-# TM-code
+# dml
-A QR code alternative
+A haskell library for doing discrete mathematics